springfall2008/batpred/README.md

 - You must have GivTCP installed and running first
   - You will need at least 24 hours history in HA for this to work correctly, the default is 7 days (but you configure this back 1 day if you need to)
 - Install AppDeamon add-on https://github.com/hassio-addons/addon-appdaemon
+   - Set the time_zone correctly in appdeamon.yml (e.g. Europe/London)
+   - Add 'thread_duration_warning_threshold: 30' to the appdeamon.yml file in the appdeamon section
 - Copy predbat.py to 'config/appdeamon/apps' directory in home assistant
 - Edit config/appdemon/apps.yml and put into it the contents of apps.yml, but change the entity names to match your own inverter serial number
 - Make sure Solcast is installed and working (https://github.com/oziee/ha-solcast-solar)